devosoft/avida-ed-testing/README.rst

 - --setuipath: Used to set the path to the Avida-ED UI repository, which is used to run the tests locally.
 You should provide the path to the folder containing the ``av_ui`` folder.

 - --setffpath: Used to set the path to the Firefox binary, which at this time is needed to run the tests via Firefox.
 However, this has not been thoroughly tested and Chrome is recommended to run tests at this time.

+These options can be used when running individual tests or the test suite -- the test suite simply pipes all options given into Pytest.

 .. _`Python 3.6`: https://www.python.org/downloads/
 .. _pip: https://pypi.python.org/pypi/pip/